GobblesGobbles

 Austin Reaves was in official John Goble's face around the halfway mark of the fourth quarter.
 By the time the final buzzer sounded, a group of Lakers led by Reaves was back at midcourt for what amounted to the basketball version of "we need to talk."
 Oklahoma City had just beaten Los Angeles again, and the anger arrived almost as fast as the horn.

 Reaves cited a specific moment: as players lined up for a jump ball between Jaxson Hayes and Chet Holmgren with 6:06 left in the fourth, Goble turned and yelled at him.
 "He turned around and just yelled in my face, just thought that was disrespectful," Reaves said.
 "I told him if I did that to him first, I would've gotten a tech.
 Felt like the only reason I didn't get a tech is cause he knew he was in the wrong."
 Coach JJ Redick's frustration was broader.
-He said he had sarcastically called OKC "the most disruptive team without fouling" โ€” then walked it back, saying Thunder players "foul on every possession."
+He said he had sarcastically called OKC "the most disruptive team without fouling" — then walked it back, saying Thunder players "foul on every possession."
 He described four straight possessions where Lakers players "got absolutely clobbered" without a call.
-His sharpest line was reserved for LeBron: "LeBron has the worst whistle of any star player I've ever seen."
+Redick also argued that James doesn't get officiated appropriately: "LeBron has the worst whistle of any star player I've ever seen."
+Phoenix's Dillon Brooks, a teammate of Devin Booker who spoke out after the Suns' Game 2 loss to the Thunder, aimed his frustration at flopping, not the refs.
+"When I used to watch this back when Michael Jordan was playing, or whoever else, when LeBron (James) was younger, it was physical basketball," Brooks said.
+"I don't get why all the falling, the flopping and flailing and all this stuff is allowed when we get to the playoffs.
+Don't decide the games on free throws."

 The officiating complaints don't erase the box score.
-OKC forced 20 turnovers and won the free-throw battle 26-21 โ€” against a Laker team that attempted the second-most free throws per game in the regular season.
+OKC forced 20 turnovers and won the free-throw battle 26-21 — against a Laker team that attempted the second-most free throws per game in the regular season.
 LeBron attempted just four free throws in Game 2 and one in Game 1, five total in the series, despite taking nine of his 18 shots at or near the basket.
 The Thunder aren't just winning.
 They're making everyone else sound exhausted.

 Gobbles Gobble's Take: When your best postgame argument is with the officials, the Thunder have already won the only fight that matters.

-Sources: CBS Sports ยท CBS Sports
+Sources: CBS Sports · CBS Sports

-The backdrop here is a dynasty that has been slowly losing altitude.
-Golden State won four titles โ€” 2015, 2017, 2018, and 2022 โ€” but since that last championship they've been eliminated in the second round or missed the playoffs entirely.
-This season ended with a play-in loss to the Phoenix Suns, costing them the No. 8 seed.
-The Warriors believe the outcome would have been different if they hadn't battled injuries to Curry all year, or experienced Jimmy Butler's season-ending ACL tear.
-That's probably true.
-It's also the kind of logic that only works until you run out of "what ifs."
+The backdrop is a team that won four titles — 2015, 2017, 2018, and 2022 — but has since been eliminated in the second round or missed the playoffs entirely.
+This season ended with a play-in loss to the Phoenix Suns.
+The Warriors believe there would have been a different outcome if they hadn't battled injuries to Curry all year, or experienced Jimmy Butler's season-ending ACL tear.
+The Warriors brass remain confident they will be back next year.

 Source: Yahoo Sports

 A.J.
-Dybantsa enters the 2026 NBA Draft as the most likely player to go first overall once Sunday's lottery sets the order โ€” even though he's not the No. 1 prospect on SB Nation's board.
-The 6'9" BYU freshman is considered the best shot-creator in this class.
-His quick first step, the bend to turn corners off the dribble, and the ability to stop on a dime and rise into a contested pull-up make him nearly uncontainable.
-His playmaking was better than expected too โ€” a 22.1 assist percentage at BYU as a freshman.
+Dybantsa is considered the most likely player to go first overall once Sunday's lottery sets the draft order, even though he isn't the No. 1 prospect on SB Nation's board.
+The 6'9" BYU freshman is seen as the best shot-creator in this class, with a quick first step, the ability to turn corners off the dribble, and a pull-up that's hard to contest.
+His playmaking also impressed — he posted a 22.1 assist percentage as a freshman.

 Source: SB Nation